CHAOS -- A Consistent Large-scale Database for Sigma-Profiles and Other Molecular Descriptors: Data and software availability

 The full CHAOS database is openly available at Zenodo:

-The repository includes a ZIP file containing 53\,091 JSON files, one for each respective molecule, as well as one JSON dictionary for all molecules.
-The list of COSMO segments has been omitted from the single file to enable faster loading of pre-computed descriptors.
-Moreover, an associated GitHub repository is available at:
+The repository includes a ZIP file containing 53\,091 JSON files, one for each respective molecule, as well as one JSON dictionary assigning the database ID and the SMILES of the respective molecule for a better accessibility.
+Moreover, an associated GitHub repository with the used workflow is available at:

 All data may be used, modified, and redistributed under the terms of the CC-BY-4.0 licence.